-- 3. Aerodynamic the unpowered payload changes its flight path in the atmosphere, glides using aerodynamic control surfaces for extended periods at hypersonic speeds and maneuvers examples include MARVs and HGVs. - 4.
-Aerodynamic and Impulsive Propulsion payload can maintain ballistic trajectory or use propulsion bursts to change trajectory in space and then descend into the atmosphere where it can glide at extended ranges or maneuver in the atmosphere. - 5.
+- 4. Aerodynamic and Impulsive Propulsion payload can maintain ballistic trajectory or use propulsion bursts to change trajectory in space and then descend into the atmosphere where it can glide at extended ranges or maneuver in the atmosphere. - 5.
 Aerodynamic and Sustainer Propulsion payload essentially uses powered flight for all or part of its trajectory following boost phase, similar to a cruise missile.
 The emphasis on subsonic, supersonic, or hypersonic velocity limits payload maneuverability, and payload range will depend on fuel capacity.

-So where is the missile threat going?
-Large numbers of ballistic missiles are still being developed and deployed, yet the challenge is that new capabilities are being introduced.
-Given the trends in missile development in near-peers and rogue states, by mid-century we should expect to see more maneuvering, velocity-changing threats.22 Even today, threats are becoming less ballistic, which has major implications for the Missile Defense System, which was initially designed and activated in 2004 as the Ballistic Missile Defense System to engage ballistic threats to the U.S. homeland.
-Threat missile developments over the past five years led to the Missile Defense Agency dropping "Ballistic" from the name of the system it is developing.
+Given the trends in missile development in near-peers and rogue states, by mid-century, we should expect to see more maneuvering, velocity-changing threats.
+Even today, threats are becoming less ballistic, which has major implications for the Missile Defense System, which was initially designed and activated in 2004 as the Ballistic Missile Defense System to engage ballistic threats to the U.S. homeland.